 We started in Frankfurt.
 Through the Black Forest to Titisee, Friedrichshafen on Lake Constance, Garmisch-Partenkirchen, Brombachsee in Franconia, Saalfeld in Thuringia, up to Edersee, Heider Bergsee, Koblenz and back.
 That was about 2,500 km.
 It was important to us that we always offer the children something interesting.
 Swimming in the lake, donkey rides, summer toboggan run.
 On the Zugspitze we could even go sledding in the middle of summer.

-That is an unusually high number of changes of location for a trip with a caravan!
 Isn't it stressful to put it up and down again and again.

 Philipp: No. The first two of course took a little longer.
 But it's faster every time and it's fun when everyone works together.
 Whether on arrival or on the way to the next stage.
 The movements are more and more routine.